mootools/mootools-more/README.md

    6. Create Pull Request, and send Pull Request.

-__Do try to contibute!__ This is a community project.
+__Do try to contribute!__ This is a community project.

 #### TO DO

 * change the interactive specs to work without the Clientcide dev app
-* deprecate and remove things from -More that are deprecated or not mantained anymore
+* deprecate and remove things from -More that are deprecated or not maintained anymore
 * add touch / mobile functionality
 * make detach method for all classes that attach to elements
 * make destroy method for all classes that create elements